-In connection with our new strategic pursuits, we may expand our size and operations through acquisitions or other strategic transactions, including through the EryDel Acquisition.
+In connection with our new strategic pursuits, we may expand our size and operations through the EryDel Acquisition.
 Our future success depends, in part, upon our ability to manage such expanded business, which may pose substantial challenges for management, including challenges related to the management and monitoring of new operations and associated increased costs and complexity.
-There can be no assurances that we will be successful or that we will realize the expected synergies and other benefits anticipated from any future acquisitions or strategic transactions that we may undertake in the future.
+There can be no assurances that we will be successful or that we will realize the expected synergies and other benefits anticipated from any future acquisitions or strategic transactions that we may undertake in the future

-Our financial results have been in the past and may in the future be adversely by impairment charges from the recording of goodwill and intangible assets.
+Our financial results have been in the past and may in the future be adversely affected by impairment charges from the recording of goodwill and intangible assets.\

 Our financial results have been in the past and may in the future be adversely affected by impairment charges from the recording of goodwill and intangible assets incurred in connection with acquisitions.
-For example, we incurred a \$0.8 million goodwill impairment charge in the quarter ended September 30, 2022 and a \$5.9 million IPR&D Intangible Asset impairment charge for the quarter ended March 31, 2023 in connection with the Novosteo Acquisition.
-Further, our failure to identify or accurately assess the magnitude of necessary technology investments we assumed as a result of the Novosteo Acquisition could result in unexpected litigation or regulatory exposure, unfavorable accounting charges, a loss of anticipated tax benefits or other adverse effects on our business, operating results or financial condition.
+For example, during the quarter ended June 30, 2024, we incurred a \$17.1 million goodwill impairment charge in connection with the EryDel Acquisition.
+Additionally, we incurred a \$0.8 million goodwill impairment charge in the quarter ended September 30, 2022 and a \$5.9 million IPR&D Intangible Asset impairment charge for the quarter ended March 31, 2023 in connection with the Novosteo Acquisition.
+Further, our failure to identify or accurately assess the magnitude of necessary technology investments we assumed as a result of the EryDel Acquisition could result in unexpected litigation or regulatory exposure, unfavorable accounting charges, a loss of anticipated tax benefits or other adverse effects on our business, operating results or financial condition.